 "The majority of diseases begin in the digestive tract when good bacteria are no more able to control bad bacteria."

-The Father of Probiotics and Nobel Laureate
+– Elie Metchnikoff, The Father of Probiotics and Nobel Laureate

 The diverse range of food means a distinct microbiome.
-A diet consisting of a wide variety of whole foods, fruits, vegetables, and a range of whole grains leads to a multiple gut microbiome.
+A diet consisting of a wide variety of whole foods, fruits, vegetables, and a range of whole grains leads to a multiple microbiome.
 Each nutrient promotes the growth of a different type of bacteria.
 Unfortunately, the modern-day diet is devoid of diversity.
-No matter what diet you follow, it is important to incorporate variety in your weekly food menu.
+No matter what diet you follow, it is important to incorporate variety into your weekly food menu.

 Guts love grains.
 So, swap your refined and processed grains for whole ones.
 They contain a healthy amount of fiber that causes the release of good enzymes to aid fiber digestion.
 Several studies claim that whole grains like brown rice and whole wheat/barley cereals increase bifidobacterium and lactobacillus.
-Thus, eating these grains boost your immune system and reduce gut inflammation.
+Thus, eating these grains boost your immune system and reduce abdomen inflammation.
 On the other hand, eating refined or processed food can lead to gut dysbiosis.

 Eat your liquids and drink your solids.
 The age-old advice can be key to healthy digestion and easy bowel movement.

-Prebiotics promotes the growth of healthy gut bacteria.
+Prebiotics promotes the growth of healthy bacteria.
 Include prebiotic-rich food in your diet, such as apples, bananas, berries, artichokes, cocoa, etc.

 Vegetarian and vegan food reduce the population of disease-causing bacteria such as E. Coli in the gut.
 Thankfully, there is no dearth of variety when it comes to vegan food.